 Training is often a neutral’s first exposure to the key skills and concepts that are important for a neutral to master.
 Practicing neutrals also benefit greatly from continued training throughout their career.
 There are many training options available, and each one can qualify you for something different.
-The Office of ADR issued guidelines pursuant to Part 146 of the Rules of the Chief Administrative Judge on how to qualify to serve as a neutral with the court.
+The Office of ADR's training guidelines, issued pursuant to Part 146 of the Rules of the Chief Administrative Judge, outline the content that's important to cover in any mediation training.

 Mediation Training and Education